dagster-io/dagster/python_modules/automation/automation/docker/images/README.md

   as the default so that users can switch to Celery without hitting a dependency issue.
 - `user-code-example` (Helm default): Example job code.
 - `dagster-k8s`: `dagster-celery-k8s` without the Celery dependency.
-- `k8s-dagit-example` (deprecated): Dagit image that includes user code, from before gRPC servers were standard.
+- `k8s-dagit-example` (deprecated): Webserver image that includes user code, from before gRPC servers were standard.
 Used to be the Helm default.

 ## Creating an image